MCxQC/Hello-World/README.md

   >    - **RegEx:** Regular expression WinTitle matching.
   >
   > - **DetectHiddenWindows**
-  >    - Type: Integer or String
+  >    - Type: Integer
   >    - **0:** Hidden windows are not detected.
 (Default)
   >    - **1:** Hidden windows are detected.
   >
   > - **WinActive**
-  >    - Type: Integer or String
+  >    - Type: Integer
   >    - **0**
   >    - **1**
   >
   > - **WinMinMax**
-  >    - Type:Integer or String
+  >    - Type:Integer
   >    - **0:** The window is neither minimized nor maximized.
   >    - **1:** The window is maximized.
   >    - **-1:** The window is minimized.